What is Italian Wine Law?

 The Italian wine laws were updated in the year 1992 giving way to one more category.
 It also permitted wines to be declassified to a lower category if they didn’t satisfy the required standards.

-Italian Wine Classification System
+What is the Italian Wine Classification System

 1. Vino da Tavola (VdT)